RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 - Based on forward velocity, with penalties for falling and energy consumption.
 - Episode termination when the walker falls or reaches maximum timesteps.

-MuJoCo is chosen as it represents a critical component of robotics model research, providing high-fidelity physics simulation.
+MuJoCo is chosen as it represents a critical component of robotics model research, providing high-fidelity physics simulation (Shen 2024).

 #### 3.2.2 Training Loop Harmonisation